Lianting-Wang/Nginxxx/Report.md

 ## Analysis and Discussion
 Overall, we are proud of the prototype we have completed.
 Technical challenges such as the virtual host and non-blocking request handling have been a success.
 We were also able to implement some of the major HTTP methods that are used often in the real world, within the context that we've defined for ourselves.
-Due to time constrain, we were not able to implement all HTTP methods, namely `PUT, TRACE, CONNECT`.
-We expect `PUT` to be easy to implement if we were given slightly more time, as its logic would be similar to `POST`, with some checking of file existing, heading.
-`TRACE` and `CONNECT` are going to be much more of a challenge, as it involves other HTTP servers, and sadly we did not have time to put great amount of consideration into the subject, but from reading the standard, we expect them to be rather different from the previous methods (such as SSL tunneling specified in RFC).
+Due to time constrain, we were not able to implement all HTTP methods, namely `TRACE, CONNECT`. `TRACE` and `CONNECT` are going to be a great challenge if we were to implement it, as it involves other HTTP servers, and sadly we did not have time to put great amount of consideration into the subject, but from reading the standard, we expect them to be rather different from the previous methods (such as SSL tunneling specified in RFC).
 Although not proven with statistic, a consequence of our child process approach is that it might be difficult to scale, as a machine could potentially need to manage tens of thousands of child processes.
 An alternative to our solution could be using `epoll` to handle request as it comes, and limit to a small number of processes.

 However, we deemed the project an success overall.
 We've sieved through the complex RFC2616 and were able to implement functions we deem necessary, and were able to interact with our web server to get desired results.
 The project ends up an great exercise for us to refine our knowledge with system programming, and exploration of internet protocol.